MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/fin-ops-core/dev-itpro/analytics/workforce-analysis-power-bi-content-pack.md

 ---
 title: Conteúdo do Power BI Métricas de força de trabalho
-description: Este tópico descreve o conteúdo do Power BI Métricas de força de trabalho.
+description: Este artigo descreve o conteúdo do Power BI Métricas de força de trabalho.
 author: jcart1106
 ms.date: 12/19/2017
 ms.topic: article